 INDIANA Statute(s) and initial effective dates(s) IND.
 CODE ANN. § 16-42-19-18 (West 2021) (eff.
 1993) (criminalizes drug paraphernalia).
 IND.
 CODE ANN. § 35-33-5-5 (West 2021) (eff.
 1981) (disposition of property).
 IND.
 CODE ANN. §§ 35-48-4-8.1 to 4-8.5 (West 2021) (eff.
 1980) (criminalizes drug paraphernalia; syringe services program exception).
 Substantive amendment(s) to law(s) (non-marijuana related) July 1, 1989 - Penalty for a first-time offense of manufacturing drug paraphernalia reduced.
 July 1, 2003 - Penalty for a first-time offense of possessing drug paraphernalia and dealing in paraphernalia reduced.
 July 1, 2014 - Offense of recklessly possessing drug paraphernalia removed.
 May 5, 2015 - Exception for syringes and needles provided as part of a syringe services program added.
 July 1, 2015 - Penalties for offense of possessing drug paraphernalia reduced.
 Does paraphernalia include drug test strips or other testing equipment?
 Yes.
 Does paraphernalia include needles/syringes?
 Yes.
 Penalties for possession/use of paraphernalia A person may not possess a hypodermic syringe, needle, or an instrument adapted for the use of a drug by injection with an intent to violate the Indiana Legend Drug Act (IND.
 CODE ANN. § 16-42-19-1, et seq.
 (West 2021)) or commit a controlled substance offense.
 A violation is a Level 6 felony.
 For the first offense, it is a Class C misdemeanor for a person to knowingly or intentionally possesses an instrument, a device, or another object that the person intends to use for: (1) introducing into the person's body a controlled substance; (2) testing the strength, effectiveness, or purity of a controlled substance; or (3) enhancing the effect of a controlled substance.
-For the first offense, it is a Class A infraction for a person to manufacture, finance the manufacture of, or design a device that is intended to be used primarily for: (1) introducing into the person's substance; (2) testing the strength of a controlled substance; or (3) enhancing the effect of a controlled substance.
-For the first offense, it is a Class A infraction for a person to manufacture, finance the manufacture of, or design a device that is intended to be used primarily for: (1) introducing into the human body a controlled substance; (2) testing the strength, effectiveness, or purity of a controlled substance; or (3) enhancing the effect of a controlled substance; or (3) enhancing the effect of a controlled substance; or usbsequent offense is a Level 6 felony.
+A second or subsequent offense is a Class A misdemeanor.
+For the first offense, it is a Class A infraction for a person to manufacture, finance the manufacture of, or design a device that is intended to be used primarily for: (1) introducing into the human body a controlled substance; (2) testing the strength, effectiveness, or purity of a controlled substance; or (3) enhancing the effect of a controlled substance.
+A second or subsequent offense is a Level 6 felony.